All About Wounds

 We then need to ask, are there ways to help expedite the process?

 The infrared light that is emitted from within the sauna has a profound effect on cell regeneration due to increased mitochondrial potential and human tissue growth.
-Infrared light in an infrared sauna is broken down into three parts including near, mid, and far infrared.
+Infrared light in an infrared sauna is broken down into three parts–near, mid, and far-infrared.

 Far infrared, the farthest wavelength in the infrared light spectrum, penetrates the body at the cellular level and has various cardiovascular, autoimmune, and pain relief benefits.

-While each type of infrared light has their own unique properties and benefits, near infrared is best for wound healing.
+While each type of infrared light has its own unique properties and benefits, near-infrared is best for wound healing.

 Additionally, another study titled “Biological effects and medical applications of infrared radiation” states that:

-The evidence is clear that infrared light, especially from near infrared, can truly aid in helping with wounds heal.
+The evidence is clear that infrared light, especially from near-infrared, can truly aid in helping wounds heal.

-Health Mate was the first to ever sell an infrared sauna over 40 years ago, and continues to be the leader in industry.
-Our full spectrum infrared saunas deliver all three types of infrared light, including near infrared and all of its skin and wound healing benefits
+Health Mate was the first company to sell infrared saunas in the U.S. and continues to be the leader in industry.
+Our full spectrum infrared saunas deliver all three types of infrared light, including near-infrared and all of its skin and wound healing benefits

 We also have the most safe and effective saunas on the market with our low EMF heaters and patented Tecoloy heating technology.
 This type of heat delivers infrared light that can penetrate the skin up to 40% deeper, and has the fastest to temperature time.